Gauge theory approach to branes and spontaneous symmetry breaking: Hypersurfaces and moving frames

 reveals that the rotational N-G modes $\hat{W}_{\mu}$ referred to the natural frame $\mathbf{e}_{\mu}(\xi)$ (\ref{natf}) turn out to be components of the second fundamental form $l_{\mu\nu}{}^{a}$ of $\Sigma_{p+1}$

-Thus, we find that the fixation of the vacuum manifold by the conditions $\omega^{a}=0$ makes the N-G bosons of the broken translations non-propagating DOF.
-This permits to express the N-G bosons of the broken Lorentz transformations through the components of $l^{a}_{\mu\nu}$.
+Thus, we find that the fixation of the vacuum manifold by the conditions $\omega^{a}=0$ makes the N-G bosons of the broken translations shifted into the second fundamental form.
+This permits to express the N-G bosons of the broken Lorentz transformations and translations through the components of $l^{a}_{\mu\nu}$.

 Another effect of the vacuum conditions follows from Eqs. (\ref{csym'}) which are equivalent to the conditions of the parallel transport of $\omega^{i}_{\mu}$ along $\Sigma_{p+1}$

 which manifests the tetrade postulate resulting in solution (\ref{gtA}).
 The latter represents $\Gamma_{\mu\nu}^{\rho}$ through the gauge field $A_{\mu}{}^{i}{}_{k}$.
 The inverse relation represents $A_{\mu}{}^{i}{}_{k}$ and its strength $F_{\mu\nu i}{}^{k}$ through $\Gamma_{\nu\lambda}^{\rho}$ and the Riemann tensor $R_{\mu\nu}{}^{\gamma}{}_{\lambda}$ (\ref{Riem})